- NOTICE OF INFORMATION COLLECTED AND DISCLOSED

 You have the right to receive an accounting of certain disclosures of your medical information.

-You have a right to receive an accounting of disclosures of your medical information We have made after April 14, 2003 for purposes other than disclosures (1) for our treatment, payment or health care operations; (2) to you or based upon your authorization; and (3) for certain government functions.
+You have a right to receive an accounting of disclosures of your medical information We have made for purposes other than disclosures (1) for our treatment, payment or health care operations; (2) to you or based upon your authorization; and (3) for certain government functions.
 To request an accounting, you must submit a written request to our Privacy Office.
 You must specify the time period, which may not be longer than six years.

 You have the right to a paper copy of this Notice.

 You have the right to obtain a paper copy of this Notice from Us upon request, even if you have agreed to accept this Notice electronically.
 To obtain a paper copy of this Notice, please contact our Privacy Office.

 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice.
 We reserve the right to make the revised Notice effective for the medical information We already have about you as well as any information We receive in the future.
 We will post a copy of the revised Notice on the following websites: www.chesapeakeplus.com, www.surebridgeinsurance.com, or www.midwestlife.com.
 The revised Notice will contain on the first page, in the top right-hand corner, the effective date.

 You may contact Us or the Secretary of the United States Department of Health and Human Services if you believe your privacy rights have been violated.
 To file a complaint with the Company, contact our Privacy Office.
 All complaints must be submitted in writing.
 No retaliatory actions will be taken against you for filing a complaint.